A Good Life

 How do the impacts of a corpus callosum disorder (CCD) affect the personal wellbeing of adults?

-How can adults with a CCD communicate their perceptions of personal wellbeing and lived experiences
+How can adults with a CCD communicate their perceptions of personal wellbeing and lived experiences to enhance understanding and support?
+You can download a research study about the lives of adults with a CCD here.

 Corpus Callosum Disorders (CCDs) are extremely heterogeneous.
 This means that they have many different causes, different presentations in the brain and a very broad range of impacts, from mild to severe.